-Do you suffer with the headaches, upset stomach, heart palpitations, fatigue, restlessness, or excessive sweating associated with anxiety?
+Do you suffer from the headaches, upset stomach, heart palpitations, fatigue, restlessness, or excessive sweating associated with anxiety?
 Do your anxious thoughts sometimes work yourself into a panic?

 What about the fears or phobias that keep you from enjoying your life to the fullest?